vsrin/vin-prompts/businessprofilesearch.md

 PROCESS WORKFLOW:
 1. Content Analysis:
-   - IMMEDIATELY AND AUTOMATICALLY retrieve and analyze website content when a URL is provided WITHOUT ASKING FOR PERMISSION
+   - IMMEDIATELY AND AUTOMATICALLY retrieve and analyze compaby website content when a URL is provided WITHOUT ASKING FOR PERMISSION
    - Extract specific details for each required category
    - Identify primary purpose, scope, and operations of the business
    - Determine industry classification and operational details